kdkleven/codeQuiz/README.md

 Course: UofM Coding Boot Camp

 ### The Purpose
-GIVEN I am taking a code quiz
+Build a timed quiz using JavaScript that stores high scores so I can gauge my progress compared to my peers.

+### How it works
-WHEN I click the start button
+* Click the start button to start the quiz
 THEN a timer starts and I am presented with a question WHEN I answer a question
 THEN I am presented with another question